KingIdee/guest-writer/articles/2018-07-25-configuring-continuous-deployment-pipelines-on-node.js-web-apps.markdown

 ---

 ## TL;DR:
 In this article, you will learn how to configure a continuous deployment pipeline for a Node.js web application.
 For demonstration purposes, you will use Now.sh, GitHub, and TravisCI to automate the pipeline.
-However, the strategy that you will learn here can be used with other solutions as well (like BitBucket, AWS, and CircleCI, for example).
+Actually, the strategy can be used with other programming languages (e.g. Python, Java, .NET Core) and tools (like BitBucket, AWS, and Circle CI).

 ## Continuous Deployment Overview

-Continuous deployment popularly know as CD is a modern software engineering approach that has to do with automating the release of softwares.
+Continuous deployment (popularly know as CD) is a modern software engineering approach that has to do with automating the release of softwares.
 Instead of the usual manual method of pushing out a software to production, continuous deployment aims to ease and automate this process with the use of pipelines.
 In continuous deployment, an update to the source code means an update to the production server too provided all tests are passed.
 Continuous deployment is often mistaken with continuous integration and continuous delivery.
 For you to properly get a hang of this concept, let us distinguish the other two concepts.

 Continuous Integration(CI) - In continuous integration, when a new code is checked in, a build is generated and tested.
 The aim is to test every new code to be sure that it doesn’t break the software as a whole.
 This will require writing test for every update that is pushed.
 The importance of CI is to ensure a stable codebase at all times especially when there are multiple developers in a team.
 With this, bugs are discovered easily when the automated tests fail.

 Continuous Delivery - Continuous delivery moves a step ahead of CI.
 After testing, the release process is also automated.
-The aim is to generate a releasable build i.e a build that is stable enough to go into production.
+The aim is to generate a releasable build (i.e a build that is stable enough to go into production).
 This helps to reduce the hassle of preparing for release.
 In continuous delivery, since there are regular releases, there is a faster feedback.

 The major difference between continuous delivery and continuous deployment is the way releases are done.
 One is manual, while the other is automated.
 With continuous delivery your software is always at a state where it can be pushed out to production manually.
 Whereas, with continuous deployment, any stable working version of the software is pushed to production immediately.
 Continuous deployment needs continuous delivery, but the reverse is not applicable.